codeskyblue/gohttpserver/README.md

        `-- hello.txt
 ```

-Use config file. specfied with `--conf`, see [example config.yml](testdata/config.yml).
-Note that command line option can overwrite conf in `config.yml`
+User can specify config file name with `--conf`, see [example config.yml](testdata/config.yml).

-block visual some files, just add the following code to `.ghs.yml`
+To specify which files is hidden and which file is visible, add the following lines to `.ghs.yml`

 ```yaml
 accessTables: